iamasher/LLM-Powered-Legal-Chatbot-using-RAG-TinyLlama/README.md

-# Fine-Tuned RAG Chatbot with Streaming Responses
+# Fine-Tuned RAG Chatbot with Streaming Responses - GenAI

 This project is a Retrieval-Augmented Generation (RAG) chatbot that allows users to ask questions about legal documents (like Terms & Conditions, Privacy Policies) and receive factual, grounded answers using an open-source LLM.